visgl/luma.gl/docs/upgrade-guide.md

 });
 ```

-Please note that this may come with significant performance drops on some platforms.
+This final option is discouraged as it may result in a significant performance drops on some platforms.

 ### Query Results